03 Configuration Management Guide with klein-config

 export KLEIN_CONFIG=./my-path/config.json

-• 4.Create a settings.py file: In your Python project, create a file named settings.py to import and use the configuration settings.
-Here is an example of how you can do this:
+In your Python project, create a settings.py file to import and use configuration settings.
+Example:

 # settings.py